baileytalks/card-deck/README.md

 `rspec`

-## Writing the program
+## Writing the program 👩🏻‍💻
-1. Create a deck of cards (an array of strings made up of rank and suit)
+1. I created a deck of cards (an array of card objects which each contain a rank and suit)
-2. Order the deck of cards in perfect sequence, as specified above
+2. The deck is originally ordered the deck of cards in perfect sequence, as specified above
-3. Write a shuffle method that shuffles the cards
-4. Perfect the shuffle method so that no two cards are still in sequence
+3. I wrote a shuffle method that shuffles the cards and checks that no two cards are still in sequence

-When dealing, require the user to input the number of cards they want to deal to each player, and the number of players.
-The deal method creates the appropriate number of users and then deals cards from the deck one by one.
+4. I created a deal method that takes the number of cards they want to deal to each player, and the number of players
+5. The deal method creates the appropriate number of users and then deals cards from the deck one by one
+6. The deck class was created last, as a controller for the above

+I ended up with six separate classes: Deck (a controller), CardDeck, Card, Shuffle, Deal and Player.